andyroo2000/andyroo2000.github.io/_posts/2014-08-01-big-overwhelming-list-of-coding-resources.markdown

 This is my master-list of coding resources... out of order and all in one place.

 The purpose of this is to point you in the right direction when you're thinking, "I have too much free time.
-I wonder if there is something I could be looking at that's web-related."
+I wonder if there is something I could be looking at that's programming-related."

 ## General Online Learning Resources

-- [Codacademy](http://www.codecademy.com) - This is probably where you should start if you are completely new to programming.
-They offer an easy introduction to the basic concepts of coding.
+- [Codacademy](http://www.codecademy.com) - This is probably where you should start if you are completely new to programming and aren't ready to spend money on learning this stuff yet.
+Unfortunately, I'm not huge fan of the interface and I think their instructions are often confusing to beginners.

-- [CodeSchool](http://codeschool.com) - Very polished tutorials with videos and coding excercises.
-It costs, but they have a free trial, and it might be worth subscribing for a month or two if you have the time to spend going through their excercises.
+- [CodeSchool](http://codeschool.com) - Very polished tutorials with videos and coding exercises.
+It costs, but they have a free trial, and it might be worth subscribing for a month or two if you have the time to spend going through their exercises.
 I'd recommend trying this after you get the basics down using Codecademy.
-CodeSchool does a better job of spoonfeeding you some of the more advanced concepts.
+CodeSchool does a better job of spoon-feeding you some of the more advanced concepts.

-- [TeamTreehouse](http://teamtreehouse.com) - I'd recommend signing up for their free trial and watching videos on a concept you're having trouble with.
-Their videos are extremely easy to follow and when you're starting out, these are worth watching.
-I'm not a huge fan of their multiple choice questions, but I think you'll learn a lot if you just casually watch the videos.
+- [TeamTreehouse](http://teamtreehouse.com) - Their videos are extremely easy to follow and when you're starting out.
+I'm not a huge fan of their multiple choice questions, but their videos are top notch, and they have a feature that lets you try out what you're learning on a virtual machine that has everything you need to code along.
+This is fairly expensive, but they offer a 30-day trial and I'd recommend giving it a try.

-- [Tuts+](https://tutsplus.com) - This is a great site with very up-to-date video tutorials.
-They tend to move quickly, so I might steer clear of these until you're a little more comfortable programming.
-These tutorials are great, but they move so quickly that you'll be lost if you try to follow them when you're first starting out.

-- [Lynda.com](http://www.lynda.com) - This is the largest premium tutorial site in the world.
-There are some great classes on Lynda, but there's also a lot of old information and I'd recommend saving Lynda.com for some point in the future when you need some weird tutorial that doesn't exist somewhere else.

-- [Udemy](https://www.udemy.com) - This is sort of a marketplace for video tutorials.
-There are some excellent courses on Udemy, but some of them are pricey and you definitely want to read the user reviews before making a purchase.
-I haven't purchased any Udemy tutorials myself, but I've gone through some of their free classes and I've definitely seen some classes that look worth taking.

 ## In-Person Instruction